Sanjh-Maheshwari/LLM-Dialect-Robustness/README.md

 ### GPU Requirements

 It is recommended to use an NVIDIA GPU with minimum of 40 GB RAM.
-For the experiments we USED two NVIDIA A100 40GB GPUs and two NVIDIA A100 80GB GPUs from CREATE HPC depending on availability.
+For the experiments we USED 2x NVIDIA A100 40GB GPUs and 2x NVIDIA A100 80GB GPUs from CREATE HPC.

 ### Supported Models